technology-studio/nested-filter-prisma-peer/README.md

 ## Features

 * Transitivite relations A → B, B → C ⇒ A → C
-* Automatically applied filters by extensions
+* Automatically applied filters by plugins
 * Support to extend existing nested filters
 * Validation of not mapped parent entities with support of ignore rules.